 - Difficulty level: 3 – Moderate Track

 - By train.
 A 2-hour ride on a BMT line train from Central will bring you to Katoomba village.
 From the train station, cross the road and walk to the bus stop on Katoomba Street.
-Take 686 public bus to Echo Point.
+Take 686 public bus to Scenic World.
 Alternatively, you can purchase a ticket ($55) for the Blue Mountains Hop-On-Hop-Off Explorer bus and ride it to Echo Point.

 - By car.
 From Sydney, take Great Western Highway (M4 and A32) towards Katoomba.
-At Katoomba, turn left off the Great Western Highway at the traffic lights, then follow the signs to Three Sisters and Echo Point.
+At Katoomba, turn left off the Great Western Highway at the traffic lights, then follow the signs to Scenic World.

-From the cascades, cross the creek and continue along Prince Henry Cliff Walk.
-In another 15 minutes, you reach a junction with a few options.
+Prince Henry Cliff Walk starts just behind the Scenic Skyway terminal at Scenic World.
+It starts as a boardwalk and soon becomes a bush track that gently descends from the top of the escarpment.
+Soon you come to a junction with a few options.
 Follow the sign to Katoomba Falls Lookout.
 There are two falls that you can see from this lookout: the smaller Witches Leap Falls and the spectacular Katoomba Falls.
 You won’t mistake the two!

 Katoomba Falls is one of the most scenic waterfalls in the Blue Mountains.
 Their fed by the Kedumba River that plunges about 150 meters from the top of the cliff to the valley below.
 From the lookout, you can only see the first drop of the falls.
 If you would like to see the entire waterfall, take the Katoomba Falls Round Walk from Scenic World.